 Four important ideas we can all agree on

-1 Infants learn to move and interact with their environment through experience: what they learn and how fast they learn is influenced by the interaction between factors situated within the infant (physical and psychosocial ) and the opportunities for learning provided by the social and physical environment.
+1 Infants and toddlers learn to move and interact with their environment through experience: what they learn and how fast they learn is influenced by the interaction between factors situated within the infant (physical and psychosocial ) and the opportunities for learning provided by the social and physical environment.

 2 For any given task or activity an infant's abilities and motor behavior can only be understood by considering the interplay between the child, the task and the environment